-When you offer international shipping in your listings, your items are available automatically to buyers outside the US.
-With no additional fees, you'll benefit from millions of potential buyers.
+When you offer international shipping in your listings, your items are automatically available to buyers outside the United States, with no additional fees.

 How to sell internationally